nobin97/progress_bar_cli/README.md

 Default Bar length is 100 chars, you can override it by:
 ```
   pbr = ProgressBar(bar_length=50,   # A 50 chars long progress bar gets initialised
+    description="Test description",  # A description can be added like this
     in_progress_color="green",       # The color of the in_progress_character can be set like this
     incomplete_color="red",          # The color of the incomplete_character can be set like this
     in_progress_character="+",       # The value of the in_progress_character can be set like this